Class of 1992

 Carolyn Wood Snider, MSN'92 , of Chattanooga, Tennessee, passed away in June 2017.

-Pam Waynick-Rogers, MSN'92, PMC'96, co-authored "Quality Improvement Projects Conducted by Interprofessional Teams of Learners: Implementation and Impact," published in December 2021 in the Journal of Interprofessional Care , and "Bridging Didactic Learning and the Complexity of Practice through Clinical Immersion: Evaluating the Sexual Assault Nurse Examiner Trainee Experience," published in the Journal of Forensic Nursing in January 2022.
-She was moderator of "SANE: Improving Outcomes for Survivors of Sexual Assault (Part 2)," in April, part of the VUSN Dore to Door Alumni Forum.
-Pam is project manager for the Vanderbilt Nursing Education Program for Sexual Assault Nurse Examiners at VUSN, and women's health nurse practitioner and SANE-A at Vanderbilt University Medical Center.
-Pam was moderator of "SANE: Improving Outcomes for Survivors of Sexual Assault," in October 2021, part of the VUSN Dore to Door Alumni Forum.
-She was promoted to assistant professor at VUSN in January 2020, and co-authored "The Vanderbilt Program in Interprofessional Learning: Sustaining a Longitudinal, Clinical Experience that Aligns Practice with Education," published in Academic Medicine that April.
+Pam Waynick-Rogers, MSN'92, PMC'96, co-authored "Bridging Didactic Learning and the Complexity of Practice through Clinical Immersion: Evaluating the Sexual Assault Nurse Examiner Trainee Experience," published in the Journal of Forensic Nursing in January 2022, and was moderator of "SANE: Improving Outcomes for Survivors of Sexual Assault (Part 2)," in April, part of the VUSN Dore to Door Alumni Forum.
+She was moderator of "SANE: Improving Outcomes for Survivors of Sexual Assault (Part 1)," in October 2021, part of the VUSN Dore to Door Alumni Forum, and is co-author of "Quality Improvement Projects Conducted by Interprofessional Teams of Learners: Implementation and Impact," published in December in the Journal of Interprofessional Care .
+Pam was promoted to assistant professor at VUSN in January 2020, and co-authored "The Vanderbilt Program in Interprofessional Learning: Sustaining a Longitudinal, Clinical Experience that Aligns Practice with Education," published in Academic Medicine that April.
 She was named treasurer of the Tennessee chapter of the International Association of Forensic Nursing in December.
-Pam co-published "An Educational Tool for Promoting Transitional Health Care Planning by Nurses from the Hospital to the Community," in the May 2019 issue of Nursing Education Perspectives.
-She co-presented "Sustainability Conceptual Model: Three Pillars to Support Interprofessional Collaboration," and "Implementation of a Longitudinal Standardized Patient Encounter: How Do You Evaluate Individual Students and Student Teams?" at the Collaborating Across Borders conference in October.
+She co-authored "An Educational Tool for Promoting Transitional Health Care Planning by Nurses from the Hospital to the Community," in the May 2019 issue of Nursing Education Perspectives, and co-presented "Sustainability Conceptual Model: Three Pillars to Support Interprofessional Collaboration," and "Implementation of a Longitudinal Standardized Patient Encounter: How Do You Evaluate Individual Students and Student Teams?" at the Collaborating Across Borders conference in October.
 She received an American Interprofessional Health Collaborative Scholar Award in October 2017.
 Pam is project manager for the Vanderbilt Nursing Education Program for Sexual Assault Nurse Examiners as well as a women's health nurse practitioner and SANE-A at Vanderbilt University Medical Center.

-Beth Angelea Youngblood, MSN'92, was honored In May 2022 as one of 50 outstanding graduates of Belmont University School of Nursing in Nashville .
-She is an associate professor of nursing at Freed Hardeman University in Dickson, Tennessee.
+Beth Angelea Youngblood, MSN'92, was honored in May 2022 as one of 50 outstanding graduates of Belmont University School of Nursing in Nashville, and was named director of Nashville State Community College's nursing program in November.
+The news was covered by Clarksville Now , Ledger and The Tennessee Tribune .
+She had been an associate professor of nursing at Freed Hardeman University in Dickson, Tennessee.